 A decade ago, testing meant checking a few desktop browsers and maybe an iPhone.
 Today, everything looks like chaos:

-All these new things introduce edge cases that can sometimes go unnoticed.
-But they become obvious when a real user faces them.
-The biggest issue is that such users won’t file a polite bug report.
-The thing is that they will simply leave.
+New devices, screen sizes, browser behaviors, and display patterns introduce edge cases that can easily go unnoticed during development.
+They only become obvious when a real user encounters them.
+The bigger problem is that most users will not file a detailed bug report.
+They will simply leave.

-Device fragmentation is one of the reasons why teams offering bespoke software development often spend more time on QA than clients initially expect.
-Custom solutions mean custom environments.
-That dramatically increases the surface area for resolution-related issues.
+Device fragmentation is one reason why teams delivering bespoke software development often spend more time on QA than clients initially expect.
+Custom solutions are used in custom environments, which increases the surface area for resolution-related issues.

 Why screen resolution bugs are so expensive